U.S. gas prices dip as oil drops below $100 a barrel

 Americans can expect a measure of relief for record high gas prices as oil recedes to less than $100 a barrel, analysts said.

-The U.S. crude benchmark fell 6% Tuesday to $96.84, down from nearly $130 a barrel last week — its highest level since 2008.
-Oil prices are falling as Russia and Ukraine leaders discuss a possible ceasefire, according investment bank UBS.
+Benchmark U.S. crude rose 49 cents to $96.93 a barrel on Wednesday. down from around $130 a barrel last week — its highest level since 2008.
+Oil prices are falling as Russia and Ukraine leaders reportedly discuss a possible ceasefire, according to investment bank UBS.

 "The move reflects easing fears of further supply disruptions based on ceasefire talks between Russia and Ukraine," UBS analysts said in a report.
 "There were also indications that, while energy companies in Europe continue to avoid Russian oil, India has bought discounted Russian crude, potentially mitigating the hit to global supply from import bans in the US, UK and Canada."

-Gas prices are now declining in a several U.S. cities, and the drop appear at more service stations around the U.S. soon, according to Patrick De Haan, head of petroleum analysis at GasBuddy.
+Nationally, a gallon of regular gas costs an average of $4.30, up sharply from $3.51 in February and $2.87 a year ago, according to AAA.
+Drivers in some states, including Alaska and California, pay as much as $4.73 and $5.77, respectively.
+The higher prices have further strained the wallets of U.S families who are already grappling with rising inflation.

-"It's only time before we sink back under $4/gal average as long as these levels hold." he tweeted.
+But gas prices are now declining slightly in a several U.S. cities, and the drop should appear soon at more service stations around the U.S., according to Patrick De Haan, head of petroleum analysis at GasBuddy.

-That would mark a significant decline from the average of $4.32 a gallon Americans have been paying for the past two weeks, up 84 cents from a month ago, according to GasBuddy.
-Some states, including Alaska and California, are paying as much as $4.73 and $5.75 respectively, according to AAA.
-The higher prices have strained the wallets of U.S families who are already grappling with rising inflation.
+"It's only time before we sink back under $4/gal average as long as these levels hold." he tweeted, while noting that another leg up in oil prices would push fuel costs right back up.

 For the most part, oil prices are in lockstep with gas prices — as oil rises, so do prices at the pump.